thberger/CineVote/README.md

 For Maven you don't have to do anything.
 The project should compile out of the box.

-### Why is this still Vaadin 7

-The Vaadin Calender component is not available in Vaadin 8 yet.

 ### I can't find the voting function